 In between the Champs Elysees and the Seine river banks, the famous Avenue Montaigne is the fanciest shopping avenue of Paris.
 Whereas the Champs Elysees shops are mostly mainstream fashion brand stores, Avenue Montaigne retains its dedication to luxury.
 Many high end fashion brands have a flagship store on Avenue Montaigne.
 Avenue Montaigne is famous for Dior flagship store at number 30, the historical building where Dior was founded by Christian Dior, the French fashion designer, on December 16th 1946.

-Founded in 1913, the Hotel Plaza Athenee is the most exclusive Paris hotel.
-Located 25 Avenue Montaigne, it is part of the Dorchester Collection group of international luxury hotels.
-The hotel has five restaurants, including the three star Alain Ducasse restaurant and a bar.
+Established in 1913, Plaza Athenee is the most exclusive Paris hotel.The hotel has five restaurants, including the three star Alain Ducasse restaurant and a bar.
+Paris metro: Champs Elysees Clemenceau, lines 1, 13.
 Avenue Montaigne and the Champs Elysees district have many more extraordinary hotels.
-Book a hotel near Champs Elysees.
+Hotels near Champs Elysees.

 Avenue Montaigne was originally called the allee des Veuves (widows' alley) because women in mourning gathered there, but the street has changed much since those days of the early 18th century.
 The current name comes from Michel de Montaigne, a writer of the French Renaissance.
 In the nineteenth century, the street earned some renown for its sparkling and colourful Mabille balls on Saturday nights.